honetools/formats/Service API.md

 Response

-* `200 OK.` The app was created.
-The response contains the app name and ID.
+* `200 OK.` The project was created.
+The response contains the project name and ID.

     {
       "name": "Great App",
       "id": 53551a31e9cb4e000027abcd
     }

 * `400 Bad Request`.
-The app could not be created for some reason, e.g no name was supplied.
+The project could not be created for some reason, e.g no name was supplied.
 The error response contains more details.